Viyom/Implementation-of-PI-controller-in-ns-3/src/traffic-control/doc/pi.rst

 Examples
 ========

-The example for PI is `pi-example.cc` located in ``src/traffic-control/examples``.
+The example for PI is `red-vs-pi.cc` located in ``src/traffic-control/examples``.
 To run the file (the first invocation below shows the available command-line options):

 ::

-   $ ./waf --run "pi-example --PrintHelp"
+   $ ./waf --run "red-vs-pi --PrintHelp"
-   $ ./waf --run "pi-example --writePcap=1"
+   $ ./waf --run "red-vs-pi --queueDiscType=PI"

 The expected output from the previous commands are 10 .pcap files.